All that you should know regarding plumbing your dishwasher: your quick guide

 FAQ

-What kinds of plumbing connections are there for dishwashers?
+What types of plumbing connections are available for dishwashers?

 What are the key elements of a dishwasher’s plumbing system?